johnosullivan/WSP/README.md

 =============================================================================================================================

-For project I decided to go the no-sql way.
+For the project, I decided to go the no-sql way.
 (MongoDB)

 1) Install MongoDB at https://docs.mongodb.com/manual/installation/

-2) Once installed launched the monogd server.
+2) Once installed, I launched the monogd server.

 3) Run the AppTest.java as a JUnit Test.